quic-mtuttle/aimet/Docs/install/index.rst

 Prerequisites
 =============

 The AIMET package requires the following host platform setup.
-Following prerequisites apply to all frameworks variants.
+The following prerequisites apply to all frameworks variants.

 * 64-bit Intel x86-compatible processor